ssgeejr/ansible-playbooks/README.md

 #### To use:
-From the command line, *after the script is added to your path*, execute: ansiblerole <role_name>
+From the command line execute: ansiblerole <role_name>

 **ansiblerole adduser**

 ```